opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 The naming convention is same as the naming convention of Launchpad PPA's, which is where ODL .debs are hosted.
-The `ppa:odl-team/carbon` example above would install OpenDaylight Carbon from the [boron launchpad repo][4].
+The `ppa:odl-team/carbon` example above would install OpenDaylight Carbon from the [Boron launchpad repo][3].

 This is only read for Debian-family operating systems.